Three Methods to Calculate Your Trade’s Service Call Fee

 What makes it more difficult to understand what should you charge is that many outside factors specific to your business come into play.
 The most important is your target market.
 For example, where you operate in the country makes a big difference.
 A city center is more expensive than a small town.
 Customers will have different means of covering costs and different priorities.

-Someone with a day job will appreciate it all the more if you can send a tech around after work hours, saving them having to take a full day off.
+Someone with a day job will appreciate it all the more if you can send a tech around after work hours, saving them from having to take a full day off.
 But if you find that you’re working for retired individuals or work-from-home types more often than not, it’s worth factoring that into your work day and prices.

-If you’re still feeling unsure, it’s always a good idea to see how much the competitors are charging for their service call fee and how they’ve structured their pricing.
+If you’re still feeling unsure, it’s always a good idea to see how much the competitors are charging for their service call fees and how they’ve structured their pricing.
 For example, are the majority of their jobs billed as flat rate fees, or are they charging by time and materials?
 Would it make sense for your business to do the same?

 And while it’s great to learn from others, keep in mind that you should determine your pricing based on what will work best for your business.
 Maybe they’re waiving their diagnostic fees, but that isn’t the right move for your company.
 That’s perfectly okay!
 It’s all about finding the right balance.